 3. Silk camisoles

 A personal favourite of designer Angela Friedman, silk camisoles are one of the easiest ways to transition your lounge wear into outerwear.
 But why choose silk?
 It's amongst the finest fibers in the world.
 It has a beautiful sheen, lasts through years of wearing due to its inherent strength, and it always looks fancy enough to make the cut as an outerwear piece.
 (Silk is not to be confused with satin, which refers to the weave and not the fiber.
-Satin can be made out of silk - pictured at left - but is most often made of cheap polyester!)
+Satin can be made out of silk - pictured at left - but it's most often made of cheap polyester!)
 Simply layer a chic blazer or cozy cardigan over your silk camisole to complete the look.
 You can see at left how easily our Genevieve camisoles make beautiful tops for a fancy evening out.

 For more recommendations of bras, bodysuits, and camisoles that work well as outerwear, look at this collage.
 We've started to build a wardrobe using a pair of high-waisted trousers in the middle, and surrounded them with different options for tops and accessories: